OOlajide/zcast/README.md

 ## Usage

-1. Enter a topic or prompt in the text area (e.g., "A debate on the ethics of artificial intelligence in art creation")
+1. Enter a topic or prompt in the text area (e.g., "history of bitcoin")
-2. Click "Generate (0.1 USDC)" to start the process
+2. Click "Generate" to start the process
-3. Approve the payment transaction in your wallet (0.1 USDC)
-4. Wait for podcast generation (30-60 seconds)
+3. Wait for podcast generation
-5. Listen to the generated audio using the built-in player
+4. Listen to the generated audio using the built-in player
-6. Download the episode as a WAV file

 ## Technology Stack